-- Sign-up for the LPIN email newsletter, The Liberty Beacon, via www.LPIN.org.
+- Sign-up for the LPIN email newsletter, the LPIN Liberty Beacon, via www.LPIN.org.

 - Follow us on Twitter: @LPIN.

-- Purchase LP and LPIN apparel, hats, and business cards from LP Stuff, via www.LPIN.org.
+- Purchase LP apparel, hats, bumper stickers, and information material from the LP Store.

 - Volunteer your time for an LP candidate in your area.
 Candidates need a variety of help, including canvassing neighborhoods, creating and/or managing a website and facebook page, calling voters, or planning and/or managing events.